Living Trust vs Will: Which Should You Choose?

 Myth: A will covers everything, including guardianship.
 Fact: A will is powerful, but it has its limits.
 It only takes effect after you pass away, so it offers no protection if you become incapacitated.
 However, a will has one unique and vital job that a trust cannot do: naming a guardian for your minor children.
 This is why a comprehensive estate plan often includes both a living trust to manage your assets and a special type of will, called a pour-over will, to name guardians and act as a safety net for any assets left out of the trust.

-Making the Right Choice for Your California Estate
+How to Choose the Right Plan for Your California Estate

 Deciding between a living trust and a will can feel like a major hurdle, but it doesn’t have to be.
 Think of it as the final, crucial step in protecting your family and everything you’ve worked so hard for.
 By asking the right questions and getting clear on your goals, you can create a plan that gives you and your loved ones true peace of mind.
 Let’s walk through the key considerations to help you find the perfect fit for your California estate.